alphabatem/liquifynft-sdk/README.md

-# NFT AMM SDK
+# LiquifyNFT SDK

-This SDK Allows you to interface with the AlphaBatem NFT Aggregator to provide your users the best price to instantly sell any NFT in any token.
+This SDK Allows you to interface with the LiquifyNFT NFT Aggregator to provide your users the best price to instantly sell any NFT in any token.

 ## API Reference